GA-repos/js-control-flow/README.md

 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz, 16, 17, Fizz, 19, Buzz, Fizz, 22, 23, Fizz, Buzz, 26, Fizz, 28, 29, Fizz Buzz, 31, 32, Fizz, 34, Buzz, Fizz, ...
 ```

-## Break (10min / 1:45)
+## Break (10 min / 4:10)

-## You Do: Pair Programming Bot (40 min / 2:25)
+## You Do: Pair Programming Bot (40 min / 4:50)

 [Pair Programming Exercises](https://git.generalassemb.ly/ga-wdi-exercises/js-pair-programming-bot-lite)

-# Review Questions (5 minutes / 2:30)
+# Review Questions (10 min / 5:00)

-  1. What role does Javascript play on a website?
-  2. What is the difference between undefined and null?
-  3. What are the five primitive data types?
+  1. How does control flow affect our code?
+  2. What are two types of loops we can use in javascript?
-  4. What is an example of type coercion?
+  3. What is the syntax of a `for loop`?
+  4. How many `if else` statements can I have in an `if` statement?
+  5. How can I tell how many items are in an array?
+  6. What happens if the conditional for a `while loop` is never met?
+  7. Where can I find more information about `(insert topic of your choice)`?

 # Homework
 * [Choose Your Own Adventure](https://git.generalassemb.ly/ga-wdi-exercises/choose_your_own_adventure_js)